backstage/backstage/packages/core-plugin-api/api-report.md

   data: unknown,
 ): void;

-// Warning: (ae-missing-release-tag) "auth0AuthApiRef" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export const auth0AuthApiRef: ApiRef<
   OpenIdConnectApi & ProfileInfoApi & BackstageIdentityApi & SessionApi
 >;

-// Warning: (ae-missing-release-tag) "AuthProvider" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export type AuthProvider = {
   title: string;
   icon: IconComponent;
 };

-// Warning: (ae-missing-release-tag) "AuthRequester" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export type AuthRequester<AuthResponse> = (
   scopes: Set<string>,
 ) => Promise<AuthResponse>;

-// Warning: (ae-missing-release-tag) "AuthRequesterOptions" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export type AuthRequesterOptions<AuthResponse> = {
   provider: AuthProvider;